BlueBrain/BluePyOpt/README.md

 News
 ====
-- 2017/01/04: BluePyOpt is now consider compatible with Python 3.6+
+- 2017/01/04: BluePyOpt is now considered compatible with Python 3.6+.
 - 2016/11/10: BluePyOpt now supports NEURON point processes.
 This means we can fit parameters of Adex/GIF/Izhikevich models, and also synapse models.
 - 2016/06/14: Started a wiki: https://github.com/BlueBrain/BluePyOpt/wiki
 - 2016/06/07: The BluePyOpt paper was published in Frontiers in Neuroinformatics (for link, see above)